Damon Lindelof: 2004–2010: Lost and commercial success

 In 2004, Lindelof received further recognition and success as an executive producer and showrunner (alongside Carlton Cuse) on the drama series Lost.
 The series was praised for its unique brand of storytelling and strong characters.
 The first two seasons of the show were ratings juggernauts and the show never fell out of the Top 30 throughout its six seasons on the air.
 Lindelof's work on Lost garnered numerous awards and nominations throughout its run, including winning the Primetime Emmy Award for Outstanding Drama Series in 2005.

 Lindelof and the Lost writing staff won the Writers Guild of America Award for Best Dramatic Series at the February 2006 ceremony for their work on the first and second seasons.
-He was nominated for the WGA Award for Best Dramatic Series a further three times.
-At the February 2007 ceremony for his work on the second and third seasons, at the February 2009 ceremony for his work on the fourth season and at the February 2010 ceremony for his work on the fifth season.
+He was nominated for the WGA Award for Best Dramatic Series a further three times: namely, the February 2007 ceremony for his work on the second and third seasons, at the February 2009 ceremony for his work on the fourth season and at the February 2010 ceremony for his work on the fifth season.
 Lindelof and his co-writer Drew Goddard were also nominated for the WGA Award for Best Episodic Drama at the February 2008 ceremony for writing the episode "Flashes Before Your Eyes".

 Lindelof and co-showrunner Carlton Cuse have been heralded as two of the first to truly embrace the changing times with things such as their daily podcast and being active in the fan community.
-A majority of the six seasons were met with critical praise, however, both Lindelof and Cuse were not afraid to address critiques on the show, be it through the podcast or other forms of media.
+A majority of the six seasons were met with critical praise, but both Lindelof and Cuse were not afraid to address critiques on the show, be it through the podcast or other forms of media.
 However, Lindelof said in late 2013 that he would no longer be addressing those displeased with the way the show ended, stating:

 And what do I do?
 I jump at the opportunity to acknowledge how many people were dissatisfied with how it ended.
 I try to be self-deprecating and witty when I do this, but that's an elaborate (or obvious?) defense mechanism to let people know I'm fully aware of the elephant in the room and I'm perfectly fine with it sitting down on my face and shitting all over me ...
 And here's my part: I will finally stop talking about it.
 I'm not doing this because I feel entitled or above it — I'm doing it because I accept that I will not change hearts nor minds.
 I will not convince you they weren't dead the whole time, nor resent you for believing they were despite my infinite declarations otherwise.